suhani-prog/MyMvcApp/README.md

 Follow these steps to set up and run the project locally:

-1. Clone the repository
+1. Clone the repository:
 git clone https://github.com/yourusername/MyMvcApp.git

-2.Navigate into the project folder cd MyMvcApp
+2.Navigate into the project folder: cd MyMvcApp

-3.Restore dependencies
+3.Restore dependencies:
 dotnet restore

-4.Apply database migrations
+4.Apply database migrations:
 dotnet ef database update

-5. Run the Application
+5. Run the Application:
 dotnet run

 The app will start on: